 Q: What Is a Gap Wedge and do I need one?

-A: Gap Wedges help fill the “gap” created with stronger lofted pitching wedges and traditional lofted sand wedges.
-Most golfers with modern irons will need a gap wedge to provide them with proper distance gaps of between 10 and 15 yards.
+A: Gap Wedges help fill the “gap” created with stronger lofted pitching wedge lob and traditional lofted sand wedges.
+Often they have loft between 58 and 60 degrees.
+Also will fill different loft degree gap.
+Gap wedge is some where in middle between sand wedge and lob wedge.
+Most golfers with modern irons will need a gap wedge to hit the ball with proper distance gaps of between 10 and 15 yards.
 Club building experts advise between 4 and 6 degrees of loft between each of your wedge options.

 What Golf Wedges Should You Buy?